Peavey 6505+ 112 Combo Review

 Just to give you even more to think about: Peavey once had a 212 Combo version of the 6505.
 This thing was a monster, based on the standard 6505 head.
 Like the 112 Combo it had half the power, but two twelve-inch speakers.
 They called it a stack in a box, and it sure sounded like it.

 I used the 5150 version of this amp at home for a long while, and I loved it.
 If it still existed in Peavey’s lineup today it would be the amp I am recommending to you.

 The 6505 212 Combo did have a few drawbacks.
 For one thing, it was huge, weighing it at around 85 pounds.
 As I said earlier, I had a little dolly for moving mine around.
 Secondly, it featured only a single EQ section.
 Again, not something that bothered me, but I suspect when the more affordable, portable and flexible 112 Combo hit the scene it started the 212 on the path to extinction.

 If you can grab a 6505 Combo used for a good price, I suggest checking it out.
 While it is gone from Peavey’s current lineup, it is certainly not forgotten, at least not by me.

-I think it’s pretty obvious that I’m a huge fan of the Peavey 6505 series, and the 6505+ 112 combo in particular.
-Give them a shot and you might become a fan too!
-The old 5150 worked for me in a big way back in my metal band days, and the 212 came through in later years, when I figured out I didn’t really need a massive head and 4x12 cabinet.
+I think it’s pretty obvious that I’m a huge fan of the Peavey 6505 Series, and the 6505+ 112 combo in particular.
+Give them a shot and you might become a fan too.
+The old 5150 worked for me in a big way back in my metal band days, and the 212 came through in later years.

 This amp still continues to impress in the form of the 6505.
-There are a lot of great amps out there for metal, some of them costing a whole lot more, but in my opinion the 6505 crushes them to dust.
+There are a lot of great amps for metal, and some of them costing a whole lot more, but in my opinion the 6505 crushes them to dust.